22 Things You Never Knew About Arlington National Cemetery

 The first service member was buried at Arlington before it became a national cemetery

 African-Americans who lived in Freedman’s Village were buried in Section 27 of the cemetery.
 Most of their headstones are only inscribed with “civilian” or citizen” instead of dates and terms of endearment.
-But some of the graves do include small biographical details like, “Jackson, Citizen” or “Power Boy.”
+But some of the graves do include small biographical details.

 A First Lady planted the first cherry blossom tree

-You can thank First Lady Helen Taft, President William Taft’s wife, and Japan for the abundance of beautiful cherry blossom trees that bloom in the cemetery each spring!
+You can thank First Lady Helen Taft, President Taft’s wife, for the beautiful cherry blossom trees that bloom in the cemetery each spring.
 A member of the National Geographic Society wrote to Mrs. Taft detailing a plan to plant Japanese cherry blossom trees around the Tidal Basin.
 Mrs. Taft fell in love with the idea and started making arrangements immediately.
 When the Japanese consul was informed of Mrs. Taft’s plan, the country offered to donate 3,000 of its coveted flowering trees.
-After the trees were planted, Mrs. Taft and the Japanese ambassador’s wife knelt down to plant the first two cherry blossom saplings together in 1912.
-Today, those trees still stand tall with a plaque commemorating the occasion and symbolizing the friendship between the Japanese and American people.
-Here are the 15 most fascinating facts you never learned about America.
+After the trees were planted, Mrs. Taft and the Japanese ambassador’s wife planted the first two cherry blossom saplings together in 1912.
+Today, those trees still stand tall.
+Here are the most fascinating facts you never learned about America.

 The first batch of cherry blossom trees had to be destroyed

-More than 8,600 native and exotic trees dot the expanse of Arlington National Cemetery with a vast array of cherry blossom trees included.
-In 1910, the United States received Japan’s generous donation of 2,000 cherry blossom trees to plant in the cemetery.
-But to everyone’s dismay, the Department of Agriculture said that the trees were disease-ridden from an infestation of insects.
+Two years earlier, in 1910, the United States received Japan’s generous donation of 2,000 cherry blossom trees to plant in the cemetery.
+But to everyone’s dismay, the trees were disease-ridden from an infestation of insects.
 President Taft granted his consent to burn the trees because they needed to be destroyed.
 Yet again, the mayor of Tokyo and others from Japan kindly sent a new bundle of 3,000 cherry blossom trees to the U.S. Capitol in 1912.

 Only two U.S. Presidents are buried in the cemetery

-In 1930, William Howard Taft was the first president to be buried in Arlington National Cemetery.
-A granite monument that rises more than 14 feet tall marks his grave.
-But John F. Kennedy’s burial plot is a bit more elaborate.
+A granite monument more than 14 feet tall marks Taft’s grave.
+But Kennedy’s burial plot is a bit more elaborate.
 Initially, his 20 feet by 30 feet plot was surrounded by a white picket fence.
 But when more than 16 million people visited his grave after his assassination, the Kennedy family and cemetery officials decided to construct a more suitable gravesite for the public’s viewing.
-On July 20, 1967, his wife Jacqueline Kennedy, lit the Eternal Flame, which now burns from the center of a 5-foot flat stone located at the head of his grave.
-Both she and Mrs. Taft have also been buried next to their husbands at Arlington.
+On July 20, 1967, Jacqueline Kennedy lit the Eternal Flame, which now burns from the center of a 5-foot flat stone located at the head of his grave.

 You can find any grave using the cemetery’s phone app

-There are grave sites for more than 400 Medal of Honor recipients
+More than 400 Medal of Honor recipients are also buried there

-One crypt remains empty at the Tomb of the Unknown Soldier
+One crypt at the Tomb of the Unknown Soldier is empty

 The Tomb of the Unknown Soldier is guarded 24/7

-Seven days a week, 24 hours a day, 365 days a year, the Tomb Guard sentinels keep a watchful eye on the Tomb of the Unknown Soldier rain or shine.
-Sentinels are typically volunteers from the 3rd U.S. Infantry Regiment, the oldest active-duty infantry unit in the Army commonly known as the Old Guard.
+Rain or shine, 24/7/365, the Tomb Guard sentinels keep a watchful eye on the Tomb of the Unknown Soldier.
+Sentinels are typically volunteers from the 3rd U.S. Infantry Regiment, the oldest active-duty infantry unit in the Army, commonly known as the Old Guard.
 Only the best of this elite regiment are eligible to apply for the coveted position.